-All major difficulties of standard LR such as high computational effort required to solve all subproblems, zigzagging of multipliers and the requirement of the knowledge of the optimal dual value, have been overcome within our recent surrogate Lagrangian relaxation (SLR) [23-24, 49].
-Within the method, it is not necessary to spend the effort to optimally subproblems.
+All major difficulties of standard Lagrangian relaxation such as high computational effort, zigzagging of multipliers and the requirement of the knowledge of the optimal dual value, have been overcome within our recent surrogate Lagrangian relaxation (SLR) [23-24, 49].
+Within the method, it is not necessary to optimally solve subproblems.
 Rather, it is sufficient to optimize subproblems subject to the simple "surrogate optimality condition" [23, p.
 178, eq.
 12], guaranteeing that "surrogate dual" values approach dual values [23, p.
 181].
 Convergence is proved without requiring the knowledge of the optimal dual value.
 This was achieved with a constructive process based on the contraction mapping concept whereby distances between Lagrange multipliers decrease at consecutive iterations, and as a result, multipliers converge to a unique limit.
 At the same time, stepsizes are kept sufficiently large to avoid premature algorithm termination.
 Additionally, a constructive stepsizing formula satisfying these criteria has been developed.
-When solving large-scale problems, such as unit commitment problem arising in power systems [49], the method demonstrated high efficiency in the coordination of thousands of power generating SLR thus satisfies high computational efficiency requirement because of much improved convergence over standard LR, and low communication requirements because subsystems are not required to communicate with each other.
+When solving large-scale problems, such as unit commitment problems arising in power systems [49], the method demonstrated high efficiency in the coordination of thousands of power generating units.
+SLR thus satisfies high computational efficiency requirement because of much-improved convergence over standard LR, and low communication requirements because subsystems are not required to communicate with each other.
 The method has been shown to outperform other previous methods including coordination methods such as ADMM [24].